yannbouteiller/rtgym/README.md

 The step() function will block until this point, when a new observation is retrieved.
 Then, step() will return the observation so that inference can be performed in parallel to the next time-step, and so on.

-This is convenient because the user doesn't have to worry about these kind of complicated dynamics and simply alternates between inference and calls to step() as they would usually do with any Gym environment.
+This is convenient because the user doesn't have to worry about these kinds of complicated dynamics and simply alternates between inference and calls to step() as they would usually do with any Gym environment.
 However, this needs to be done repeatedly, otherwise step() will time-out.

 Yet, you may still want to artificially 'pause' the environment occasionally, e.g. because you collected a batch of samples, or because you want to pause the whole experiment.